tdauth/warcraft-iii-wishlist/README.md

 * Allow rotation of buildings including their pathing, ground and shadow textures.
 * Add sight blockers for flying units.
 Currently, the occlusion height will only work for ground units.
 * Show Destructible HP on selection by setting a boolean flag in the object editor.
+* New boolean flag for unit types to enable hero glow.
 * Modify string/text fields in editor in different languages and maintaining the different war3map.wts files automatically.
 * Allow using all code from Blizzard.j and the map script in AI scripts.
 * Support saving and loading custom campaigns as folders.